ghaiklor/passport-yahoo-token/README.md

 # passport-yahoo-token

-Passport strategy for authenticating with Yahoo access tokens
+Passport strategy for authenticating with Yahoo access tokens.